Emergencies & After Hours

 If you are suffering from grief and/or loss and would like to talk with someone, call Health Services at 218-726-7913 and schedule an appointment with one of our counselors.

-UMD Offers an ongoing grief support group during the academic year, facilitated by Barb Titus, on Wednesdays, from 4-5:30pm in the Kirby Student Center, RDC, room 311 (accross from the Dining Center).
+UMD Offers an ongoing grief support group during the academic year, facilitated by Barb Titus, on Wednesdays, from 4-5:30pm, and from 6-7:30pm in the Kirby Student Center, RDC, room 311 (across from the Dining Center).